wilsonmwiti/Ores-o-Plenty/README.md

 # Ores-o-Plenty
+A for fun mod project used to learn the new Minecraft 1.14 forge.

+Goals (in no particular order):

-✓New ore
+✓New ore (ruby)

 ✓Tool set of said ore

 ✓Ore generation

-✓New enchantment
+✓New enchantment (lifesteal)

-  ✓Lifesteal

--New dimension
+-New dimension (need ideas)

-  -Need ideas, ruby dimension for now

--New effect/potion
+-New effect/potion (need ideas)

-  -Need ideas

--New entity
+-New entity (need ideas)

-  -Need ideas
+-New weapon/special item (need ideas)